ARGO SARONIC SELF-GUIDED

 islands, antiquities, rural roads

-The Argo Saronic region lies in the southeastern “finger” of the Peloponnese Peninsula, a stimulating region that Lonely Planet named the #1 European destination in 2016.
+Bike in the Argo Saronic region which lies in the southeastern “finger” of the Peloponnese Peninsula, a stimulating region to cycle in that Lonely Planet named the #1 European destination in 2016.

 In this predominantly rural region you bike directly to two World Heritage Sites, the Epidavros Theatre and the tombs at Ancient Mycenae.
 Enjoy healthy Mediterranean food and local hospitality.
 You immerse yourself in slow-moving Greece where most of the route is on back roads with negligible traffic.